openstack-archive/tripleo-image-elements/elements/boot-stack/README.md

 The following utilities are available in the running boot-stack machine:

-`wipe-openstack` - Clear all openstack databases, and return
+`reset-db` - Clear all openstack databases.
-                   nova/keystone/neutron/etc. to their default states.

 `boot-stack-logs` - Start a screen session which tails important logs.